SassanKermani/DB-Project/readme.md

 }

 # boroken things
-- in the creatConfig you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...
+- in the creatConfig you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ... (not actuly as bit of a problam as I Thought)
-- need to rename the config folder its misleading, but I realy dont want to come up with a new naming convenion

 # ideas
+config_ table to hold relationships config_config table to also hold relationships

+how much to run this as a bisnes a year
+$ for hosting db 500,000 ($435,840)